casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 :::note

 The Casper test support crate is one of many options for testing contracts before sending them to a Casper network.

-If you prefer, you can create your own testing framework.
+Independent of the framework, knowledge of setting up the debugger and logging the messages from the test execution will ensure, that the contract is fully functional before being deployed on the Casper network.

 :::